iszczesniak/cpp/deduction/index.md

 The deduction of a template argument of the value kind is far easier than of the type kind.
-It's even hard to talk about deduction, because the template argument is extracted (taken) from the type accepted by a function that we define as the type of the function parameter.
+It's even hard to talk about deduction, because the template argument is extracted (taken) from the type of an argument accepted by a function that we define as the type of the function parameter.
 In the definition of a function parameter type we use the template parameter for which an argument will be deduced.

-Jedynymi typami argumentu wywołania funkcji, na podstawie których możemy wywnioskować wartościowy argument szablonu, to:
+The only types of a function argument, which can be used to deduce a value template argument, are:

-* typ tablicy języka C,
+* an array type,

-* dowolny typ szablonowy.
+* a template type.

 ### Typ tablicy języka C